 Before establishing CT Scuderia, Margaritelli worked with big brands such as Emporio Armani and Fossil, as well as created independent brands Soviet and Key West.
 Inspired by his watchmaker grandfather and vintage Italian motorcycle racing, Margaritelli creates watches that pay respect to tradition, while still maintaining creativity and modern design.
 See more details about CT Scuderia here.

 Scuderia in Italian literally means stable in English so can be used as an equestrian term but is also widely used in professional auto racing, especially Formula 1, and many Italian teams incorporate the term in their names.
 For example, Scuderia AlphaTauri or Scuderia Ferrari (which by the way also sells race-inspired watches).

 Giuliano Mazzuoli is a namesake brand that was influenced by a long line of designers.
 Although his father founded the business in 1949, Guiliano took over by the 1970s.
 They started by producing planners and pens.

 Later on, he was inspired by a pressure gauge.
 He used this as he designed his first watch that was named after the said inspiration – Manometro.
 Its unique design has made it widely popular.

 The company continued designing, manufacturing, and launching other watch collections that are automotive-inspired such as the Contagiri, Transmissione and Carrara.
-Shop for a Giuliano Mazzuoli watch directly from its website or click here to see their watches on Amazon.
+Shop for a Giuliano Mazzuoli watch directly from its website.

 Keeping up with their brand reputation, the brand’s watches are as vibrant and unique as their clothes and shoes.